Omicron in Fife: Biggest ever vaccination drive before Christmas | 12-hour walk-in clinic at Kirkcaldy centre

-Omicron in Fife: Biggest ever vaccination drive as centres prepare to be swamped
+Omicron in Fife: 12-hour walk-in clinic for COVID booster jabs this weekend

-Healthcare staff across Fife are gearing up for one of the biggest vaccination efforts ever as walk-in centres prepare to be swamped by demand.
+Healthcare staff across Fife are gearing up for one of the biggest vaccination efforts this weekend.

+NHS Fife is stepping up its vaccination drive in the run-up to Christmas and a range of other walk-in clinics have already been organised across the region.

+The moves comes after calls from Prime Minister Boris Johnson and First Minister Nicola Sturgeon for people to get their third dose before the end of the year.

-Such was the clamour for Covid-19 booster doses, dozens of people hoping to be seen at the drop-in clinic in Kirkcaldy’s former Marks and Spencer High Street on Monday evening eventually had to be turned away as vaccinators were inundated by members of the public keen to do their bit in the fight against the virus’ spread.
+Such was the clamour for boosters that dozens of people hoping to be seen at the drop-in clinic in Kirkcaldy’s former Marks and Spencer High Street on Monday evening eventually had to be turned away as vaccinators were inundated.

-The drop-in clinic from 5:00pm to 8:00pm was only for people aged 30 or over requiring a booster, and for everyone else eligible for their first or second dose, but the response from the public saw lengthy queues stretch along the High Street and some were left disappointed.

 Read More